So you’ve been the best dog parent you can be. You’ve spent a fortune on the right food, the right bed and even the latest high tech gadgets.

 The only way to get rid of the callus is to have it surgically removed.
 Which is an extreme measure considering that it is mainly a cosmetic concern rather than something that affects your dog’s health or happiness.

-There are products on the market that are designed especially to help soften dog elbow calluses like Wild dog skin balm but both Vaseline or coconut oil can be used as alternatives.
+There are products on the market that are designed specifically to help soften dog elbow calluses, but both Vaseline and coconut oil can be used as alternatives.

 The majority of calluses are completely harmless, but there are occasions when you should contact your Veterinarian.